chrisjs87/User-Onboarding/README.md

 - [ ] Install Cypress with npm.
       `npm install cypress --save-dev`
 - [ ] run `npx cypress open`, After a moment, the Cypress Test Runner will launch.

+*** NOTE TO SELF: be sure to cd into the proper folder onboarding-app and then npx cypress open if you kill your terminal

 - [ ]  Locate the integration folder at cypress/integration in your code editor
 - [ ]  Create a form_test.js file.
 - [ ]  Watch the Cypress Test Runner update the list of specs.